shivankvirdi/Nectar-GDG/README.md

 E-commerce lacks trustworthy product intelligence, with consumers losing billions to misleading/inflated reviews and poor purchasing decisions every year.
-That's why we built Nectar, a product-analyzer Electron desktop app that builds this needed trust layer by comparing products and providing in-depth insights on price, review integrity, quality, brand reputation, and similar alternatives.
-Nectar recommends the best option to help reduce shopper stress and support more informed purchasing decisions.
+That's why we built Nectar, a desktop overlay application that helps consumers make smarter online purchasing decisions by analyzing Amazon and eBay products in real time.
+The app combines review authenticity detection, AI review summaries, personalized recommendations, brand reputation analysis, and product comparison tools to identify trustworthy products and flag potentially misleading listings.
+By increasing transparency in e-commerce, Nectar reduces decision fatigue and empowers users to shop with greater confidence and accuracy.

 ## Features
 - AI-powered product analysis